cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Designed for stealth operations, these rounds are engineered to travel below the speed of sound, significantly reducing the firing noise.
-In a vacuum, where sound does not propagate, their advantage lies in minimizing recoil, thus maintaining the shooter\'s position in zero-gravity.
+In a vacuum, where sound does not propagate, their advantage lies in minimizing recoil, thus maintaining the shooter's position in zero-gravity.
 The lower velocity reduces the risk of hull penetration.

 #### Tracer Rounds